eyupmiduck/pg_chunker/README.md

 pg_chunker uses the concept of a "driving table" when executing DML.
 This table will be used to split the DML into chunks.
 When pg_chunker is used to run this query the following happens:

-* The primary key dogs table is scanned and sorted.
+* The primary key of the table is scanned and sorted.
 * Primary key values of every n'th row is inserted into a metadata table (by default n is 1000)
 * The pg_chunker API will loop through the primary key ranges and generate dynamic SQL from the DML statement.
 The dynamic DML SQL statements are executed.